-- 5.1.
-Points will be set at the Grand Prix level for all Competitions except the National Young Horse Jumping Championships, NZ series final show, Island Championships, NZ National Championships, and HOY which shall be Premier Level. - 5.2.
-The 10 best competition results will count for each horse.
+- 5. Points - 5.1.
+Points will be set at the Grand Prix level for all Competitions except the National Young Horse Jumping Championships, Summer Series Final Show, Island Championships, NZ National Championships, and HOY which shall be Premier Level. - 5.2.
+The 10 best competition scores to count.
+Refer to Annex 11 3.1 for Points. - 6.
+Prizes:

-The minimum amount of prize money will be \$450 (except for the competitions referred to in 5.1 above which must have a minimum of \$900)
+The minimum amount of prize money will be \$450 for Premier Shows.

-Six Year Old Breeding Series Conditions
+Six-Year-Old Breeding Summer Series Conditions

-The Series will be known as "The Six Year Old Breeding Series"
+The Series will be known as "The Six-Year-Old Breeding Series"

-- 2.1.
-To qualify for the Six Year Old Breeding Series the horse must be six years old based on a 1st August birth date.
+- 2. Qualification - 2.1.
+To qualify for the Six-Year-Old Breeding Series the horse must be six years old based on a 1st August birth date.
 (See General Conditions 7.2). - 2.2.
 The person responsible for a horse taking part in the Series must be able to produce proof of age from the breeder or a veterinarian.
-In case of discrepancy, the breeder's information will be definitive. - 2.3.
-The ESNZ identification Papers ("IP") must be completed and the breeding must be completed with Sire, Dam and Sire of Dam as a minimum.
-Any exceptions to this rule will only be made in a written application to ESNZ giving a full reason for the inability to find the breeding.
-No reasons need to be given for refusals to give permission for horses missing breeding from taking part in the Series. - 2.4.
+In case of discrepancy, the breeder's information will be definitive.
+2.3.
+The ESNZ identification Papers ("IP") must be completed, and the breeding must be completed with Sire, Dam and Sire of Dam as a minimum.
+2.4.
 Competitors winning prizes must upon the request of the Ground Jury present their horse's IP to the Ground Jury of the competition.
-If their IP does not include proof of age, Sire, Dam and Sire of Dam or a dispensation from ESNZ the prize money will be withheld and forwarded to ESNZ's National Office.
-This may be uplifted when proof of age and/or breeding is provided to ESNZ. - 2.5.
-No points will be given to any horse where the person responsible does not provide proof of age and/or breeding records as per paragraphs 2.1 to 2.3 above.
+If their IP does not include proof of age, Sire, Dam and Sire of Dam, the prize money will be withheld and forwarded to ESNZ's National Office.
+This may be uplifted when proof of age and/or breeding is provided to ESNZ.
+2.5.
+No points will be given to any horse where the person responsible does not provide proof of age and/or breeding records as per paragraphs 2.1 to 2.3 above. - 3.
+Participation - 3.1.
+This Series is for horses.